Mashon/Resources/html.md

 We have a simple responsive site built with HTML and CSS and looks great on mobile and desktop.
 No templates or frameworks, just good old fashioned design principles.

 With this simple foundation you're now prepared to go on and build more complicated structures from scratch or add in frameworks as needed.
-Happy coding!
+Happy coding!!!